Hydrology-IFH/roger/doc/introduction/get-started.rst

 By working through the existing models, you should quickly be able to figure out how to write your own simulation.
 Just keep in mind this general advice:

-- You can (and should) use any (external) Python tools you want in your model setup.
+- You can (and should) use any (external) Python tools you want in your pre-processing or model setup.
 Before implementing a certain functionality, you should check whether it is already provided by a common library.
 Especially `the SciPy module family <https://www.scipy.org/>`_ provides countless implementations of common scientific functions (and SciPy is installed along with Roger).

 - You have to decorate your methods with :func:`@roger_routine <roger.roger_routine>`.
 Only Roger routines are able to modify the :class:`model state object <roger.RogerState>`, which is passed as the first argument.
 The current numerical backend is available from the :mod:`roger.core.operators` module::